If you have a question that is not listed above, read FAQ section.

 SFU's Strategic Community Engagement Plan

 Who should tell the story of your project?
+If it's you, do you have permission?

-When providing a story summary of your project, keep in mind that it will be publicly displayed on our website, and we may even promote it (and your project) to exemplify the amazing work that communities are able to do in partnership with SFU faculty and staff.
+When providing a story summary of your project, please also keep in mind that it will be publicly displayed on our website, and we may even promote it (and your project) to exemplify the amazing work that communities are able to do in partnership with SFU faculty and staff.
 So if you are going to name anyone, or provide identifying pictures, please ensure you have appropriate consent and/or releases to do so.